 - Neurological disorders like cerebral palsy.

-If the pediatrician or the child’s parents suspect the presence of obstructive sleep apnea syndrome (OSAS), they should refer them to a sleep specialist to confirm the diagnosis and assess the severity of the disorder.
+If the pediatrician or the parents suspect the presence of obstructive sleep apnea syndrome (OSAS), they should seek a sleep specialist to confirm the diagnosis and assess the severity of the disorder.

-Video recording prolonged sleep (more than four hours) can be very useful, both in the child’s home and in the sleep clinic.
+Video recording of prolonged sleep (more than four hours) helps monitor the child’s sleep activity, both at home or in the sleep clinic.

-In children with hypertrophy of the adenoids or tonsils and OSAS, the treatment of choice is surgical intervention to remove them.
-However, sometimes the problem is not completely resolved and new interventions are necessary.
-In mild cases, or when nasal obstruction is the most important factor, improvements can be achieved by eliminating nasal congestion by using intranasal corticosteroids.
+In children with hypertrophy of the adenoids or tonsils and OSAS, the treatment of choice is removing them through surgical intervention.
+However, sometimes this does not solve the problem, and they might require additional interventions.
+In mild cases, or when nasal obstruction is the most important factor, using intranasal corticosteroids can eliminate nasal congestion and improve the condition.

-You can also use a CPAP or BiPAP machine.
+You can also use a CPAP or BiPAP machine to treat respiratory disorders in children.
 A CPAP (Continuous Positive Airway Pressure) machine maintains constant positive pressure, while a BiPAP (Bi-level Positive Airway Pressure does not offer continuous airway pressure.
 Rather, pressure from a BiPAP machine oscillates with the respiratory cycle, so that it is higher with inspiration and lower during expiration.
-Although the adjustment period is more delicate than in adults, a CPAP machine is usually well tolerated and effective in children.
+Although the adjustment period is more delicate than in adults, using a CPAP machine is effective and children tolerate it.

 (1) Sleep Architecture and Respiratory Disturbances in Children with Obstructive Sleep Apnea.
 Goh, D.Y., Galster, P. & Marcus, C.L.
 American Journal of Respiratory and Critical Care Medicine.
 1999. https://www.atsjournals.org/doi/full/10.1164/ajrccm.162.2.9908058